“Do not be afraid of them, for I am with you and will rescue you,” declares the Lord. — Jeremiah 1:8

 Father, the fact that You do not promise to take it easy on us is what makes it hard to trust You.
 Please be gentle with me, yet do not stop until Your work is complete.
 When it is necessary, give me eyes to see how bad my sin is.
 Then give me hope and the resolve to love You by loving others.
 In Jesus’ name, amen.

 * * *

 What about you?
 What are your responses to the Reflect questions above?
 We would love to hear from you!
-Please join the conversation on our blog! ~ Devotionals Daily
+Please join the conversation! ~ Devotionals Daily